HARLEY-DAVIDSON PRESENTS NEW MODELS AND NEW TECHNOLOGIES FOR 2020

 Road Glide Limited Gallery

-For the 2020 model year, the new optional Black Finish gives the Ultra Limited and Road Glide Limited models a dark factory look.
-It includes Slicer II light alloy wheels in Gloss Black, emblems on the tank and fenders in Gloss Black with an anthracite-colored frame, a Gloss Black powder-coated drive and exhaust system as well as black hardware on the Tour-Pak.
+To Model year 2020 the new optional Black Finish gives the Ultra Limited and Road Glide Limited models a dark look ex works.
+It includes Slicer II alloy wheels in Gloss Black, emblems on the tank and fenders in Gloss Black with an anthracite-colored frame, a powder-coated drivetrain in Gloss Black including the exhaust system and black hardware on the Tour-Pak.

-The tank console, the running boards, the handlebars, the decorative rings of the instruments and headlights, the levers and pedals, the standpipes and covers of the telescopic forks as well as the protective covers of the engine and cases are also kept in black with the Black Finish.
+The fuel tank console, the footboards, the handlebars, the trim rings of the instruments and headlights, the levers and pedals, the stanchions and covers of the telescopic fork as well as the protective covers of the engine and panniers are also black in the Black Finish.

 The CVO models: ultimate luxury and classic design

-For the 2020 model year, the CVO family includes the new CVO Tri Glide in addition to the luxurious special models CVO Limited and CVO Street Glide.
+For the 2020 model year, the CVO family includes the luxurious special models CVO Limited and CVO Street Glide the new CVO Tri Glide.

 CVO GALLERY

-The CVO models, which are aimed at the most demanding customers, are customized ex works.
-They offer breathtaking paintwork, state-of-the-art technology and exclusive components and are manufactured to the highest quality standards with an unparalleled attention to detail.
-The Milwaukee-Eight 117 engine, the largest displacement and most powerful engine available ex works from Harley-Davidson, is reserved exclusively for the CVO models.
+The CVO models, which are aimed at the most discerning customers, are customized ex works.
+They offer breathtaking paintwork, state-of-the-art technology and exclusive components and are manufactured to the highest quality standards with an incomparable attention to detail.
+The Milwaukee-Eight 117 engine, Harley-Davidson's largest displacement and most powerful drive available ex works, is reserved exclusively for the CVO models.

-*HD Connect is not available in all markets at the time of presentation and will be rolled out at different times in different markets. ** 158 kilometers (98 miles) range in third mix.
-The approximate range information in accordance with WMTC 134/2014 Annex VII Appendix 3.3 is based on the expected driving performance with a fully charged battery and operation under certain conditions.
-Actual range may vary depending on driving habits, weather conditions and other factors.
-The stated range refers to use with maximum engine power and minimum braking energy recuperation.
+* H-D Connect is not available on all markets at the time of presentation and will be introduced on different markets at different times. ** 158 kilometers (98 miles) range in the one-third mix.
+The approximate range figure in accordance with WMTC 134/2014 Annex VII Appendix 3.3 is based on the expected mileage with a fully charged battery and operation under certain conditions.
+The actual range may vary depending on driving habits, weather conditions and other factors.
+The specified range refers to use at maximum engine power and minimum braking energy recuperation.

-If you can't or don't want to afford a Harley and have never owned one, you should just keep quiet.
-Envy is a “bitch” 😉
+Anyone who can't afford or doesn't want a Harley and has never owned one should just shut up.
+Envy is a „bitch“ 😉

-Then you just have to go to KTM, the manufacturer isn't exactly known for bargains, maybe take a look at Suzuki as a tip, they build cheap motorcycles.
-Incidentally, I don't know of any KTMs with cornering ABS, RDRS systems, or C-TCS.
+Then you just have to go to KTM, the manufacturer is not exactly known for bargains, maybe have a look at Suzuki as a tip, they build cheap motorcycles.
+Incidentally, I don't know of any KTM with cornering ABS, RDRS system or C-TCS.
 Where else did Brembo come from?
-And if you want to sell an untouched Harley, the Sportster, Street Glide and especially the Street Bob are very good at retaining their value!
-Maybe just don't compare the apple with an orange, besides Harley-Davidson has never had the claim to be cheap.
+And if you want to sell an unmodified Harley, the Sportster, Street Glide and especially the Street Bob are very good at retaining their value!
+Maybe just don't compare apples with oranges, and Harley-Davidson has never claimed to be cheap.

-Objection: The resale value is still very high, I have the 17th machine in 25 years because I love the innovations and such resale prices bring tears to the eyes of other motorcycle and car dealers.
-Loss of value 10% in the first year…. who should type that??
+Objection: The resale value is still very high, I have the 17th machine in 25 years because I like the innovations and such resale prices bring tears to the eyes of other motorcycle and car dealers.
+Loss of value 10 % in the first year.... who should type that?